AMaldu/interview_preparation_bot/README.md

 Are you a data scientist undergrad willing to land your first data scientist job but you have no idea where to start with your interview preparation?

-Are already a data science professional seeking for a more senior role but without much experience in job seeking?
+Are you already a data science professional seeking for a more senior role but without much experience in job seeking?

 Do you want to strenghten your interview skills but don't know how?

+You have doubts about how the interview process going to be or what should you expect from every step?

 You don't even know where to start?

 ![No idea](images/no-idea-dog.png)